-Discretionary trusts have long been a cornerstone of business, asset and wealth structuring though their benefits of protecting assets and allowing income to be streamed to beneficiaries in the most tax-effective manner.
+Discretionary trusts have long been a cornerstone of business, asset, and wealth structuring through their benefits of protecting assets and allowing income to be streamed to beneficiaries in the most tax-effective manner.

 Over recent years changes to state duties legislation have reduced these benefits by imposing additional duties on discretionary trusts deemed to be foreign by the nature of their beneficiaries, regardless of the interest they hold (or may hold) in the trust assets.

 While the duties legislation in each jurisdiction has its own definition of a foreign trust – commonly involving a non-Australian citizen or permanent resident holding a ‘substantial interest’ in the trust – the Duties Act 1997 (NSW) links its definition of foreign person to the definition under the Foreign Acquisitions and Takeovers Act 1975 (Cth), under which any foreign beneficiary – whether primary, secondary, general, default or otherwise – of a discretionary trust is taken to hold a 100% interest in the income and property of the discretionary trust and therefore a substantial interest in the trust.